What is the plague?

 But the ruling classes retaliated by refusing to pay increased wages and introducing harsh penalties to those who refused to labour.

-All of this contributed to the Peasants' Revolt of 1381, when a later generation of workers became aware that they could command more for their labour and enjoy a better standard of living if only the economy was allowed to develop naturally.Yorkshire Past and Present
+All of this contributed to the Peasants’ Revolt of 1381, when a later generation of workers became aware that they could command more for their labour and enjoy a better standard of living if only the economy was allowed to develop naturally.Yorkshire, past and present: a history and a description of the three ridings of the great county of York, from the earliest ages to the year 1870; with an account of its manufactures, commerce, and civil and mechanical engineering … including an account of the woollen trade of Yorkshire.
+By Thomas Baines (1806-1881).

 There was a respite from the plague during the 1350s.
 This may have co-incided with a downturn in temperatures, as a period of climate change known as the “Little Ice Age” began.
 Cooler weather did not favour the bacteria that caused the disease.

 However, from 1360-1362, a second outbreak occurred.
-Fortunately this was not as devastating as the first, perhaps due to the immunity of those who had not been infected the first time around or had survived the illness.
+Fortunately this was not as devastating as the first, perhaps due to the immunity of those adults who had survived the 1348 infection.
 It was nevertheless damaging in another way.
-This plague was called the "Children's Plague" as children under ten were the hardest hit.
+This plague was called the “Children’s Plague” as children under ten were the hardest hit.

-The Black Death pandemic is estimated to have killed about a third of the world's population and up to 50% in Yorkshire.
-After the additional effects of the Children's and other outbreaks of plague, the population of the villages of Yorkshire did not rise significantly for a century and Yorkshire's population took over two hundred years to recover to its pre-1348 level.
+After the effects of the Black Death, the Children’s and other outbreaks of plague, the population of the villages of West Yorkshire did not rise significantly for a century and Yorkshire’s population took over two hundred years to recover to its pre-1348 level.

 West Yorkshire Records of Plague

-In Birstall during the year 1587-8, there were 111 burials as compared with an average of 36 burials in the previous 5 years and in the succeeding 5 years.
+Parish records often give information about outbreaks of plague.
+In Birstall, an epidemic during the year 1587-8 contributed to a total of 111 burials, as compared with an average of 36 burials in the previous 5 years and in the succeeding 5 years.

 Christopher Denton, elder, buryed of the plage the xviij daye, at his owne howse.